bigbossbanger69/WordListCreatorJava/README.md

 There is no ecxeption handling right now!!!

-to execute the .jar file
+to execute the NameWordListCreator.jar file

 1) check if java is installed/ terminal: java -version